More about Somatic movement & Some questions answered

 We first learned to move through the experience developing the sensory motor control in our nervous systems.

-SME is much the same - except we have far more interference from our busy minds than we did back then !
+Somatic Movement Education is much the same - except we have far more interference from our busy minds than we did back then !

 Video Block